Kalhor-Lab/MARC1-Pipeline/README.md

 Filtering as presented here is subjective; parameters were designed based on our experience and current best understanding of error correction tactics.
 All parameters are contained within the code and can be modified.

-**PB3 and PB7 differences** Specific corrections are based on known particularities of the PB3 and PB7 sequences, and thus lineage should be specified accordingly.
+**PB3 and PB7 differences**
+Specific corrections are based on known particularities of the PB3 and PB7 sequences.
+Additionally, hgRNA sequences in the PB3 and PB7 founders is used to determine whether sequences observed in other samples are mutated or not.
+Therefore founder strain should be specified accordingly.

 Change the at the top of "/4-pair_filtering/200514_Final-Filtering.R" for your use case.